harrycresswell/harry/site/content/notes/practical-javascript.md

 ## Next steps

-The next part looks at improving the app using Functions.
-You can take the course over on [Watchandcode.com](https://watchandcode.com/p/practical-javascript).
+[Part 2](notes/parctical-javascript-functions) looks at improving the app using Functions.

+These notes are based on Practical Javascript by Gordo Zhu. head over to [Watchandcode.com](https://watchandcode.com/p/practical-javascript) to enroll for free.